Tike185/CS-207-Final-project/README.md

 # CS 207 Project: ALARM CLOCK

 This is an alarm clock system that is activated at a scheduled time.
+It uses an LCD to display the time and alarm and a rtc chip to keep track of the time.
-The circuit uses 2 buttons to control the clock.
+The circuit uses 2 buttons to control the time on the display.
-The first button is used to select the hour and minute of time and clock while the second buttons edits the time and clock.
+The first button is used to select the hour and minute of time and Alarm while the second buttons edits the time and alarm on the clock.
 When an alarm is set, the screen displays the scheduled time of the alarm.
 An LED also blinks every second to replicate the "tik-toking" of a clock.
 When the alarm is activated,the screen displays “Wake Up” and the buzzer makes a sound for a minute.